paniash/dwm/README.md

 ### Patches
 Currently I have the following patches installed,
 * Systray - for a systray on the statusbar for applets.
-* Actualfullscreen - allows windows to be actually fullscreen instead of going monocle and toggling off the statusbar (`super+f`).
 * Scratchpads - multiple scratchpads bound to various keys (just like i3wm!).
 * Pertag - maintain a layout per tag instead of per monitor (which is the default).
 * Noborder - removes borders when a window is present in monocle mode or only one window present in view.